hindu-comm/mail_stream_advaita-l/2017/09/Accounting_for_Brahm/110__Raghav_Kumar_Dwivedu.md

 > > But how does this gel with the idea that aikya sAmA..  obtains only in
 > > cases like brAhmaNaH dvijottamaH etc.
 > >
-> ​I don't understand the "only" part and why it doesn't gel.
+> I don't understand the "only" part and why it doesn't gel.
 >
 >
 > > Another  query related to the same issue - I understand samAnAdhikaraNyam
 > > as being a relationship between words.
 And  on the other hand lakShaNA
 > > vRtti kicks in at the level of sentence analysis and understanding.
 >
-> ​You're right.​
+> You're right.
 >
 >
 >